-Attendance was above average but still less than it should be.
+Attendance was about average but still less than it should be.
 The post-meeting potluck meal was excellent.
-Eighteen legionnaires were present but only 6 of our 25 posts were represented (District staff members from posts: 61 - Kansas City, 95 - Liberty, 285 - Hamilton & 557 - Polo.)
-(Non-staff members from posts:106 - Albany & 216 - Bethany.)
+Legionnaires were present from only 4 of our 25 posts (District staff members from posts: 61 - Kansas City, 95 - Liberty, 285 - Hamilton & 557 - Polo.
+Non-staff members from 557-Polo.)

 While we would like to have all 25 post Commanders and their adjutants present, any member can attend.
 District meetings are not just for district staff.
 They are a chance for post officers to interact with District staff.
+If you decide to come to a district meeting, try to not come alone.
+Bring another member from your post with you.
+If your spouse is an ALA member, bring them because a 3rd District ALA meeting is also occurring at the same post.